ChowdhuryAnurag/ChowdhuryAnurag.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
--	Chowdhury, A., Ross, A., David, P. (2020)
+-	Chowdhury, A., Ross, A., David, P. (2020) <br>
-DeepTalk: Vocal Style Encoding for Speaker Recognition and Speech Synthesis Preprint at [arXiv:2012.05084](https://arxiv.org/abs/2012.05084).
+DeepTalk: Vocal Style Encoding for Speaker Recognition and Speech Synthesis. <br>
+Preprint at [arXiv:2012.05084](https://arxiv.org/abs/2012.05084).

 -	Chowdhury, A., Cozzo, A., Ross, A. (2020) <br>